 The determination of the appropriate unit of accounting will impact the postacquisition accounting for IPR&D, including impairment assessments and the determination of amortization periods and/or useful lives.
 Determining the appropriate unit of accounting for valuing and recognizing intangible assets used in research and development activities may be especially complex when such activities may ultimately benefit various jurisdictions and/or versions of a product.

 One common approach is to record separate “jurisdictional” assets for a research and development activity that will benefit various jurisdictions or versions, while another approach is to record a single “global” asset.
-Factors to consider in making this determination may include:
+The AICPA IPR&D Guide (IPR&D 2.21

-- The nature of the activities and costs necessary to further develop the project are not substantially the same.
+- The nature and costs of the activities to develop the project are not substantially the same.

-- The risks associated with the further development of the project are not substantially the same.
+- The risks of further development of the project are not substantially the same.

-- The amount and timing of benefits expected to be derived in the future from the developed assets are not substantially the same.
+- The amount and timing of benefits expected from the developed assets and the expected economic life of those assets are not substantially the same.

 - The manner in which the product will be advertised and sold will not be substantially the same.